godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Items and Equipment/Equipment Catalog/Equipment/Large-Gauge Scattershells.md

 |  **Heft**  |        `=this.Heft` lbs        |
 | **Traits** |               -                |
 > ###### *Description*
 > In the modern day of the Hegemony, standardization is the name of the game.
-Many of the old-world gauges of the traditional "shotgun" have been replaced by the slick, new, modern Unified Solar Hegemony Military-Standard (USH-S)
+Many of the old-world gauges of the traditional "shotgun" have been replaced by the slick, new, modern Unified Solar Hegemony Military-Standard (USH-S) self-disposing 10 gauge "City-Slicker" round.
+Due to using burn-away polymer shells, these rounds can be stowed in small, densely-packed, containers.
+These rounds are sold in batches of 32.
 > > ##### Related Weapons
 > ```dataview
 > LIST